dino-dna/react-tui/docs/manual.md

 what you may need to do to enable them in your react components.

 - Accepting key input
-  - `keys` prop - If you want the user to be able to interact with you component you best apply `keys` to the element. it is not universal on all elements, but common.
+  - `keys` prop - If you want the user to be able to interact with you component you ought apply the `keys` prop to the component.
+It is not universal on all elements, but common.
     - You may expect `<Textbox label="textbox" />` to allow for character input on its own--but infact it does not.
     - **This is in stark contrast to web apis**, where input controls (e.g. `<input type="text" />`) are by default interactable on focus.
-    - **When the user focuses your:...**:
+    - **When the user focuses your:**:
-      - _input element_: the `return/enter` key puts the user into text input mode. e.g. you can enter text into a `<Textbox />`.
+      - _input element_: the `return/enter` key puts the user into text input mode. e.g. you can enter text into a `<Textbox />`. `Esc` restores the prior tab focus.
-      - _non-input element_: expect desired key behavior on the focused node. e.g. you can scroll a scrollable `<List />` with arrow keys, it should scroll if content is available.
+      - _non-input element_: expect desired key behavior on the focused node. e.g. you should be able scroll a scrollable `<List />` with arrow keys if content is available.
   - `inputOnFocus` - may be applied to input controls
     - On focus, the user is automatically now entering text
     - Consider using this sparingly. it can be jarring to a user tabbing through a UI and then suddent _stopped_ from navigation--the tab is entered instead as a proper tab.